Edmund, Earl of Lancaster and Aveline de Forz

-Her tomb is separated from Edmund's by that of Aymer de Valence, Earl of Pembroke, and was probably not erected until the 1290s.
+Her monument, which seems to have been erected about twenty years after her death, is separated from Edmund's by that of Aymer de Valence, Earl of Pembroke.
+It was probably not erected until after her mother's death when Edward I acquired the vast de Forz estates.
 Her recumbent effigy is dressed in a long mantle and she wears a close coif and wimple.
 Her head is supported by two angels and two small dogs (denoting loyalty) lie at her feet.
 The tomb is possibly by one of the same sculptors who made Edmund's tomb.
 Her tomb was once richly coloured but is not as tall and has been more injured and is closed at the back by masonry.
 Some designs still remain on the small pillars.
 There are vine leaves and shields as decoration and weepers (probably representing her male ancestors) on the south side.
 The shields of arms above the weepers are now erased.
 No inscription remains on the tomb.

 A carved shield for Forz still remains in the nave of the Abbey.
 This series of shields represents families or individuals who were benefactors to the building of Henry III's new Abbey from 1245.

 A colour sketch by John Carter, drawn in 1782, of the knights on the base of Edmund's tomb is preserved in the Abbey Library.